michaelkornblum/juice-bar/README.md

 # the Juice Bar is Now Open

 **Juice Bar** is an implementation of the Roots static site generator from within the Gulp streaming build system.
 It's purpose is to provide Roots with some of the additional functionality which is not (yet) available either natively or by extensions.
-Currently, Juice Bar includes the following gulp plug ins by default:
+Currently, Juice Bar includes the following gulp plugins by default:

 - gulp-imagemin
 - gulp-svg-symbols